>>> Mulitple Spoilers, of course <<<

 1:19 - 1:40 Ascending piece featuring the Caradhras theme from FOTR.
 Don't think this is in the final cut of the film.

-Track 10: Anduril
+_________________________________Track 10: Anduril

-0:00 - 1:15 The swirling strings of Rivendell as the sword is re-cast in Rivendell.
+True to the title, this track is made of two cues relating to the sword in question.0:00 - 1:15 The swirling strings of Rivendell as the sword is re-cast in Rivendell.
 (A short segment of the burst at 0:37 is repeated later when Elrond pulls Anduril out from under his cloak, immediately before this next cue)

 1:15 - 1:42 Noble horn piece as Elrond hands Anduril over to Aragorn.